 - Empty Nest: This alternative does not necessarily change the balance of parenting time, but it is very good for the children, at least in most cases.
 The children stay in the same place, and the parents change residencies according to the parenting time plan.

 The traditional arrangement still works well for many families, especially if one parent is not a very well-qualified co-parent because of issues like substance abuse.
 These disabilities are subject to change, which is why no parenting time division is set in stone.

 Property division and family support obligations are the two most important property division areas in a Seminole County divorce.

 Florida is an equitable division state.
 So, upon divorce, the judge must divide the marital estate equitably.
 That’s not necessarily the same thing as equally.
 Nevertheless, there is an informal presumption that a 50-50 split is appropriate.
 Some factors which could trigger a disproportionate division include the length of the marriage, the relative earning capacity of each spouse, and the custody of minor children.

 Typically, the judge uses child support guidelines to assess child support amounts.
 Since Florida is an income share state, the guidelines take a number of factors into account.
 The goal of child support in Florida is to ensure that the children have roughly the same standard of living as they had while their parents were married.

 Florida’s alimony law is much more subjective.
 Several types of long and short-term spousal support are available, mostly depending on obligee’s financial need and the obligor’s ability to pay.

 Contact a Savvy Oviedo Divorce Lawyer

 Most divorce cases settle out of court, but they have some very thorny issues to resolve.
-For a free consultation with an experienced family law attorney in Oviedo, contact The Troum Law Firm, P.A.
+For a consultation with an experienced family law attorney in Oviedo, contact The Troum Law Firm, P.A.
 Convenient payment plans are available.